-Nearly 100 years on from the revolt and what have we got.
-We've got a region with a poisonous history, a dangerous present and an unsteady future.
-We've got bombs and bullets and terrorists.
-We've got fundamentalists, envy and hate.
+It is now over 100 years after the Arab Revolt, and what a web have we weaved in the Middle East.
+We have weaved a region with a poisonous history, a dangerous present and an unsteady future.
+We have weaved bombs and bullets and terrorists.
+We have weaved fundamentalists, envy and hate.

 Some commentators argue that none of this really matters, that the Middle East would have descended into chaos no matter what, or that it might have been even worse.

 If the British had kept their word and supported the creation of an independent Arab caliphate, the argument goes, tribal rivalries would have ultimately "Balkanised" the region into a patchwork of ungovernable, anarchic fiefdoms.
 Or so the argument goes.